webplatform/docs/tutorials/basic_svg_shapes/index.md

 <pre>&lt;polyline points="60 110, 65 120, 70 115, 75 130, 80 125, 85 140, 90 135, 95 150, 100 145"/&gt;</pre>

-    points
-    A list of points, each number separated by a space, comma, EOL, or a line feed character.
+* points: A list of points, each number separated by a space, comma, EOL, or a line feed character.
 Each point must contain two numbers, an x coordinate and a y coordinate.
 So the list (0,0), (1,1) and (2,2) could be written: "0 0, 1 1, 2 2".

 === Polygon ===